 |Works Best For||

-It’s important to know that these tests are not equal in their ability to diagnose certain types of sleep disorders.
-An in-lab sleep study is a more invasive, yet more comprehensive test that can diagnose a wider range of different sleep disorders (not just sleep apnea) when compared to a home sleep test.
-Again, if you just want a sleep apnea diagnosis, you may not need an in-lab sleep study.
+rtain types of sleep disorders.
+An in-lab sleep study is a more invasive yet more comprehensive test that can diagnose a wider range of different sleep disorders (not just sleep apnea) when compared to a home sleep test.
+Again, if you have no underlying health conditions and are only looking to find out if you have Obstructive Sleep Apnea, then a home sleep test may be your best bet.

 Traditional polysomnography records brain waves, breathing effort, heart rate, oxygen levels, and muscle movements during the various stages of sleep.
-A PSG can diagnose all three types of sleep apnea, REM sleep disorders, sleep-related seizure and movement disorders such as restless leg syndrome, narcolepsy, and insomnia.
+A lab sleep study can diagnose all three types of sleep apnea: Obstructive Sleep Apnea, Complex/Mixed Sleep Apnea, and Central Sleep Apnea, which vary based on severity as well as REM sleep disorders, sleep-related seizures, and movement disorders such as restless leg syndrome, narcolepsy, and insomnia.

 A home sleep test, however, is really only qualified to diagnose Obstructive Sleep Apnea.
-While this may seem like a bit of a roadblock for those with a more complicated health history, it’s great news for the vast majority of people who are seeking an easy way to test for sleep apnea.
-The core takeaway here is that a home sleep test is just as capable as a lab sleep test in diagnosing Obstructive Sleep Apnea.
+While this may seem like a bit of a roadblock for those with a more complicated health history, it’s great news for the vast majority of people who are seeking an easy way to test for uncomplicated Obstructive Sleep Apnea.
+The core takeaway here is that a home sleep test has a high level of accuracy when diagnosing OSA.

-It is estimated that two-to-nine percent of all adults have OSA.
+It is estimated that two to nine percent of all adults have OSA.
 It’s four times more common in men and seven times more common among those who are obese.
-The HypnoLaus Study further showed that in a cohort of 2,121 participants, 23.4% of women and 49.7% of men showed signs of moderate-to-severe sleep-disordered breathing.
-Women are also much more likely to develop OSA during menopause.
+The HypnoLaus study further shows that in a cohort of 2,121 participants, 23.4% of women and 49.7% of men showed signs of moderate-to-severe sleep-disordered breathing.
+Women are also much more likely to develop OSA during and after menopause.

 How To Choose Between Home Sleep Study and In-Lab